masneyb/shotwell-site-generator/PHOTOFRAME.md

     set -e
     killall -9 chrome

+I initially wanted to use Firefox, however the full screen mode on startup appears to be an enterprise feature.
+There are third-party plugins available that add this feature.

 ### Hardware button script

-Python script that listens for button presses that toggles the power to the screen and starts/stops Chromium in the file /usr/local/bin/power_button.py:
+I added a button to the top of the case that allows manually toggling the power on the screen and starting/stopping the Chromium browser.
+Code is placed in the file /usr/local/bin/power_button.py:

     #!/usr/bin/env python3